tayruxin/tp/docs/UserGuide.md

 Adding a company is the first step to tracking your internship applications.
 Let us start off by adding your first company to LinkMeIn.

-1. Whether you are scrolling through your LinkedIn feed or browsing through a job portal, if you come across a company that you are interested in, you can add it to LinkMeIn.
+**Step 1:** Whether you are scrolling through your LinkedIn feed or browsing through a job portal, if you come across a company that you are interested in, you can add it to LinkMeIn.
 Let's say you are interested in a Software Engineering role at TikTok.

-2. Type the following `add c/Tiktok r/Software Engineer s/PA n/John Tan d/10-10-2023 e/johntan@example.com
+**Step 2:** Type the following `add c/Tiktok r/Software Engineer s/PA n/John Tan d/10-10-2023 e/johntan@example.com
 p/987654321 pr/high` in the command box and press Enter.

 <div markdown="block" class="alert alert-info">